jpickell/git-switch/README.md

 ---

-Simple script to easily switch between git remote urls and different user accounts.
+Horrible little script that easily switches between git remote urls and different user accounts.

+*and force overwrites your commit history- this is generally a very bad thing.
+Make sure you know what you're doing*

 ---